JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* trying to have the grab ball rotation follow the mouse when tangent to the arc
    - stuggling to work properly. restricting the axes do not seem to help.
 May need to base it off the quaternion

+## Week 8

 ### 8 Nov 2021

  - *2 hours* begin script plans for how to teach users
  - *2.5 hours* polishing grab ball to correctly use the tangent and to highlight the trajectory to move the mouse for users
  - *2 hours* create multi-rotation view of 4D (inspired by poly-vision), showing default view, xw, yw and zw.
 Used Cone and torus as example.
    - also solved why cone was being unpredictable, but yet to implement in the main build.

+### 10 Nov 2021

+ - *3 hours* Experiments with sdf polygon mesh to construct a pentachoron
+   - very glitchy in unity - triangles do not work

+### 11 Nov 2021

+ - *3 hours* polish multi view representation and add it to the 4D shapes project

+### 13 Nov 2021

+ - *2.5 hours* testing and implementing a pose matching script&scene that will randomly orient an object and check if 2 objects are of the same orientation

+## Week 9